Want to find out how many WordPress websites get hacked? Then you won’t want to miss these WordPress hacking statistics!

 How many WordPress plugins should you have?

 The average WordPress site has 18 different plugins and themes installed.
-This is 5 less than last year and on the surface, seems to be a move in the right direction.
+This is 5 less than last year and seems to be a move in the right direction on the surface.

-However, more of those plugins and themes were found to be outdated this year compared to last year.
-On average, 6 out of 18 of the plugins installed on websites were outdated, compared to just 4 out of 23 last year.
+However, more of those plugins and themes were outdated this year compared to last year.
+On average, 6 out of 18 plugins installed on websites were outdated, compared to just 4 out of 23 last year.

 What is the most popular WordPress security plugin?

 Jetpack is the most popular WordPress security plugin on the WordPress plugin directory, with over 5 million downloads.
 However, it’s debatable whether or not Jetpack can be classed as a true security plugin.